History & Systems of Psychology

 Approaches to Treatment, cont.

-Middle Ages – return to supernatural ideas of MI, supernatural approaches to treatment
+Middle Ages – return to supernatural ideas of MI, supernatural approaches to

 Preferred form of treatment – exorcism